-On December 8, 2019, the gathering and compression agreement was amended such that, Antero Midstream will rebate Antero Resources: (i) \$12 million for each quarter in 2020 that Antero Midstream receives gathering fees on average daily volumes in excess of certain thresholds; and; (ii) for each quarter in 2021, 2022 and 2023 (a) \$12.0 million for each quarter that the Antero Midstream receives gathering fees on average daily volumes between 2,900 MMcfe/d and 3,150 MMcfe/d, (b) \$15.5 million for each quarter that Antero Midstream receives gathering fees on average daily volumes between 3,150 MMcfe/d and 3,400 MMcfe/d, and (c) \$19.0 million for each quarter that Antero Midstream receives gathering fees on average daily volumes between 3,400 MMcfe/d, and (c) \$19.0 million for each quarter that Antero Midstream receives gathering fees on average daily volumes exceeding 3,400 MMcfe/d.
+On December 8, 2019, the 2019 gathering and compression agreement was amended such that, Antero Midstream will rebate Antero Resources: (i) \$12 million for each quarter in 2020 that Antero Midstream receives gathering fees on average daily volumes in excess of certain thresholds; and; (ii) for each quarter in 2021, 2022 and 2023 (a) \$12.0 million for each quarter that the Antero Midstream receives gathering fees on average daily volumes between 2,900 MMcfe/d and 3,150 MMcfe/d, (b) \$15.5 million for each quarter that Antero Midstream receives gathering fees on average daily volumes between 3,150 MMcfe/d and 3,400 MMcfe/d, and (c) \$19.0 million for each quarter that Antero Midstream receives gathering fees on average daily volumes between 3,150 MMcfe/d and 3,400 MMcfe/d, and (c) \$19.0 million for each quarter that Antero Midstream receives gathering fees on average daily volumes between 3,150 MMcfe/d.
 Such amendment also extended the original 20-year initial term by four years to 2038.
-Antero Resources achieved the threshold in the fourth quarter of 2021 and the first quarter of 2022 and earned \$12 million in each period from Antero Midstream.
+Antero Resources achieved the threshold in all four quarters of 2022 and the first quarter of 2023 and earned \$12 million in each period from Antero Midstream.

-For the year ended December 31, 2021, Antero Midstream received approximately \$705 million in fees under the gathering and compression agreement.
+For the year ended December 31, 2022, Antero Midstream received approximately \$738 million in fees under the gathering and compression agreements.